 You are stuck here trying hard to pay off debt while watching all of your friends and family have the time of their lives.

-(Also, remember, you don’t know who paid cash and who are too afraid to look at the same situation you are in.)
+(Also, remember, you don’t know who paid cash and who is too afraid to look at the same situation you are in.)

-Maybe even, look at starting a side hustle.
+Maybe even, look at starting a making money online.
 Enjoy the time and look for ways you have been blessed.

 Potential Yearly Savings: Priceless